serverless-nextjs/serverless-next.js/documentation/docs/cdkconstruct.md

 - `nextStaticsCachePolicy?: CachePolicy;`: configure the CloudFront cache policy used for static resources
 - `nextImageCachePolicy?: CachePolicy;`: configure the CloudFront cache policy used for image caching
 - `nextLambdaCachePolicy?: CachePolicy;`: configure the CloudFront cache policy used for Lambda functions
+- `nextApiLambdaRole?: iam.Role;`: provide an override IAM role to attach to the API edge lambda.
+The default role will be replaced so you need to ensure the lambda obtains the same level of minimum permissions [granted by the default role](https://github.com/serverless-nextjs/serverless-next.js#aws-permissions) to execute correctly.